On the Identity Problem for Unitriangular Matrices of Dimension Four

 Finally, define the subgroup of $\UT(4, \Z)$:

 For a finite set of matrices $\mG = \{A_1, \ldots, A_k\}$, denote by $\langle \mG \rangle$ the semigroup generated by $\mG$.
-In this paper, we are concerned with problems of the following forms. \begin{defn} Let $G$ be a monoid of matrices, and $H$ a subset of $G$. \begin{enumerate}[(i)] \item The \emph{Identity Problem} in $G$ asks, given a finite set of matrices $\mG = \{A_1, \ldots, A_k\}$ in $G$, whether $I \in \langle \mG \rangle$.
-If this is the case, we say that the identity matrix is \emph{reachable}. \item The \emph{$H$-Reachability Problem} in $G$ asks, given a finite set of matrices $\mG = \{A_1, \ldots, A_k\}$ in $G$, whether $H \cap \langle \mG \rangle \neq \emptyset$.
-If this is the case, we say that $H$ is \emph{reachable}. \end{enumerate} \end{defn} The main purpose of this paper is to show that the Identity Problem in $\UT(4, \Z)$ is decidable.
-However, it turns out that the three problems: Identity Problem, $\U_2$-Reachability and $\U_{10}$-Reachability are intertwined.
-In some cases, these three problems have reductions between one another.
-Therefore, it is convenient to devise an algorithm that decides them simultaneously.
-A trivial remark is that, because $I \in \U_2 \subset \U_{10}$, if the Identity Problem has a positive answer, then so does $\U_2$-Reachability; if $\U_2$-Reachability has a positive answer, then so does $\U_{10}$-Reachability.
+In this paper, we are concerned with the following problems. \begin{defn} Let $G$ be a monoid of matrices, and $H$ a subset of $G$. \begin{enumerate}[(i)] \item The \emph{Identity Problem} in $G$ asks, given a finite set of matrices $\mG$ in $G$, whether $I \in \langle \mG \rangle$.
+If this is the case, we say that the identity matrix is \emph{reachable}. \item The \emph{$H$-Reachability Problem} in $G$ asks, given a finite set of matrices $\mG$ in $G$, whether $H \cap \langle \mG \rangle \neq \emptyset$.
+If this is the case, we say that $H$ is \emph{reachable}. \end{enumerate} \end{defn} The main result of this paper is that the Identity Problem in $\UT(4, \Z)$ is decidable in polynomial time, with respect to the number of bits required to encode all the entries of the matrices in $\mG$ (each matrix $UT(a,b,c,d,e,f)$ is encoded by the entries $a, b, c, d, e, f$).

+It turns out that the three problems: Identity Problem, $\U_2$-Reachability and $\U_{10}$-Reachability are interconnected and it is more convenient to devise algorithms that decide them simultaneously.
+A trivial observation is that, because $I \in \U_2 \subset \U_{10}$, a positive instance of the Identity Problem is also a positive instance of $\U_2$-Reachability; and a positive instance of $\U_2$-Reachability is also a positive instance of $\U_{10}$-Reachability.